fredrikn/hoverfly-dotnet/README.md

-# This code is the Code base for the latest Hoverfly-DotNet NugetPakage v 1.0.1
+# This repo has the code for the latest Hoverfly-DotNet NugetPakage v 1.0.1

 NOTE: The continuous work for uppcomming versions will be in the Hoverfly-DotNetCore Repository the https://github.com/fredrikn/hoverfly-dotnetcore